ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 Long lived credentials like usernames and passwords should be defined as Mapped Credentials as described in `Adding Credentials`.

 Short lived credentials such as bearer tokens which are obtained while the workflow is running can be set as state output and stored securely in the Credentials field for further states.
-This can be accomplished by using `ResultPath` with a path starting with `$.Credentials`.
+This can be accomplished by using `ResultPath` with a path starting with `$$.Credentials`.
 This will set the output of the state in the `Credentials` payload.

 For an example lets say we have a State which takes a username and password and outputs a bearer token to be used later on: